g-du-1/exercise-tracker/README.md

 ## Motivation:

-There are a couple of apps that do this, however they are annoying to use and not specifically tailored for BWF so I've decided it was worth write my own.
+There are a couple of apps that do this, however they are annoying to use and not specifically tailored for BWF so I've decided it was worth writing my own.

 The goal was to have a web app that can be operated with as little interaction as possible to provide the best UX and to make it easier to track an exercise.